 In the second year of your course, you’ll move on to study subjects such as Medical Microbiology, Cellular Pathology and Cell Biology Techniques.

 You continue into your third and final year studying modules such as Medical Genetics and Ethics in Biomedicine.
-If you achieve the necessary criteria to proceed to the fourth year of the MSci degree, you will study Immunology, Diseases of the Brain and Molecular Basis of Cancer plus one other optional module and a research project.
 You will also receive in-depth training in the key techniques associated with modern biomedical practice.
+During your degree, you’ll conduct your own laboratory-based project where you’ll benefit from the research experience of our internationally renowned academic staff.